-Many months ago, we learned how the angel Gabriel appeared to Zacharias the priest with a special message: Zacharias and his wife, Elizabeth, would finally have a baby boy!
-Even though Zacharias and Elizabeth were too old to have babies, God did a miracle for them and sent them a baby boy.
-They were to name the baby John.
+Many months ago, we learned how the angel Gabriel appeared to Zacharias the priest with a special message.
+Gabriel said that Zacharias and his wife, Elizabeth, would have a baby boy!
+Even though Zacharias and Elizabeth had no other children and were too old to have babies, God miraculously allowed them to have a baby boy.
+Gabriel said they were to name their baby "John."
 And just as the angel said, Elizabeth discovered that a baby was growing inside her womb!

-Gabriel gave Zacharias some important information: this baby was sent from God to do a special job.
+Gabriel also gave Zacharias some important information.
+He said that God had a special mission for John.